lukasztecza/dockerPlayground/README.md

 Sample producer for rabbit that will raise something whenever when called

 ####
-Elk stack that will log everything apps and conusumers (beats, logstahs, elasticsearch, kibana - publiv but auth and ip whitelist)
+Elk stack that will log everything apps and conusumers (beats, logstahs, elasticsearch, kibana - public but auth and ip whitelist)